Phoenix Pedestrian Accident Lawyer

 Any of the valid costs that have a clear financial element will be paid out through what is known as economic damages.
 In a pedestrian accident, the largest component of economic damages is likely to be medical costs.
 Things like doctor’s bills, surgeries, medications, and physical therapy costs can add up quickly, and all the more so when the injuries sustained are severe.
 The costs of these things, both present and future, are compensated through economic damages.

 A pedestrian accident with serious injuries will likely mean time missing work as well.
 The lost wages from that situation are also paid out through economic damages, addressing future financial concerns.
 If your injuries are going to prevent you from working in the future or prevent you from working at the same level, then lost earning capacity will also be compensated through economic damages.
+In such cases, consulting a Phoenix catastrophic injury lawyer is essential.

 Non-Economic Damages